-Thomas Pearce from St David’s College named winner of Lexden Prize 2024; championing resilience, dedication and unwavering commitment to excellence.
+Thomas Pearce from St David's College named winner of Lexden Prize 2024

 As we welcome a new academic year, we also mark the celebration of the Lexden Prize 2024 winner: Thomas Pearce from St David’s College (North Area).